-This delicious semolina cake recipe is a perfect snacking cake.
+This delicious Egyptian semolina yogurt cake is a perfect snacking cake.
 The sugary syrup is flavored with floral rose water.
-And semolina flour gives the cake a soft, chewy texture.
+And coarse semolina flour gives the cake a soft, chewy texture.
 Traditionally known as basbousa or namoura in the Middle East, this easy cake recipe is the perfect dessert or sweet afternoon snack!

 What is Semolina Cake?